 Further information:

-The Information and Regulations Handbook which is issued to all members of college at the beginning of the academic year contains further details and can also be found on the internal pages of this website.
+The Information and Regulations Handbook which is issued to all members of College at the beginning of the academic year contains further details and can also be found on the internal pages of this website.

 Any harassment issues are dealt with by the College’s two Harassment Officers:

-Dr Jennifer Castle (New Buildings II:4; telephone 276067)
+Prof. Jennifer Castle (New Buildings II:4; telephone 276067)

 Prof. Robert Douglas-Fairhurst (St Swithuns VII:5; 276058)